MiriamSchirmer/genocide-transcript-corpus/README.md

 | date | The trial date. |

-All of the used transcripts are openly accessible on the respective courts' websites.
+**General Note:** All of the used transcripts are openly accessible on the respective courts' websites.